 Students will collaborate with their student success advisor to determine an academic plan appropriate to achieve their educational goal.
-Bethel operates on a semester calendar (Fall term, Interim term, Spring term, Summer term).
+Bethel operates on a semester calendar (Fall term, Spring term, Summer term).
+A three semester-hour course represents 112.5-130 hours of classroom experience, academic preparation, and research.